algorithm-helper/algorithm-helper/content/categories/data-structures/trees/red-black-tree.md

     }

     /**
-     * Returns true if the key is contained in the RedBlackTree, false
+     * Returns true if the key is contained in the RedBlackTreeMap, false
      * otherwise.
      *
      * @param key, the key to be searched for
-     * @return true if the key is contained in the RedBlackTree, false
+     * @return true if the key is contained in the RedBlackTreeMap, false
      *         otherwise
      */
     public boolean contains(K key) {